foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/step-3.md

 ---

 If you are interested, you can find my personal TPF separator colour palette [here](https://coolors.co/f3f3e2-f1fcd7-edfbc1-ddf8c3-caf0c5-b7e7c6-a8e1df-88c7db-90b8e0-cfe0f2) or check [this preview](/Pictures/tpf/initial-setup/tpf-separator-colours.png) (link opens full size picture).
-Note that the picture shows **TPF-X**, my extension of base TPF, and not all of the TPF-X separators are part of TPF.

 My colour scheme was made for the default (light) MO2 theme and will likely be too bright for dark mode.